In this article

 Table of contents

-Startup accounting matters because it’s a central pillar of strong financial management.
+Accounting is a pillar of strong startup financial management.

-Startups need rigorous accounting to ensure they survive the threats they face as fledgling businesses.
-These include limited cash flow, as-yet-unproven market fit, and spiraling costs.
-The most common reasons startups fail include running out of cash and failing to raise new capital, according to a CB Insights analysis.
+Startups need rigorous accounting to ensure they survive the threats faced by fledgling businesses.
+These include limited cash flow, unproven market fit, and spiraling costs.
+In fact, according to OnDeck and Ocrolus, 70% of small businesses have less than four months of cash to cover operating expenses.

-Accounting and bookkeeping safeguards against these issues.
-Good accounting processes can provide visibility into your finances.
-This helps you identify cash constraints and capital gaps well before they become terminal.
+Accounting and bookkeeping help you safeguard against these issues.
+Solid processes can provide visibility into your finances.
+This helps to highlight and address cash constraints and capital gaps before they develop into bigger problems.

-Truly great accounting processes can take your startup even further.
-They can enable stronger forecasting and budgeting.
-And it’s that kind of financial rigor that shows potential investors that you have the wherewithal to become an established, valuable, and profitable venture.
+Effective accounting processes can enable stronger forecasting and budgeting.
+And that kind of financial rigor shows potential investors that you have the wherewithal to become an established, valuable, and profitable venture.

 Well-maintained and managed finances can support your efforts to build business credit, obtain funding, and clinch partnerships with much larger businesses.
 Let’s take a closer look at the benefits, responsibilities, and opportunities around strong startup accounting.